-- Letters of reference (NOTE: you might suggest to your letter writers that they look at http://www.cs.brown.edu/~sk/Memos/Grad-School-Recos/.)
+- Letters of reference (you might suggest to your letter writers that they look at this site)

 - TOEFL or IELTS (for applicants whose native language is not English and do not meet any of the exemption criteria)

 Please go here to apply.
 You can get additional information from our FAQ and from the School of Professional Studies site.
 We strongly urge you to provide unofficial (scanned) copies of your transcripts as part of the electronic application.
-You will be prompted to mail an official copy of your transcript if you are accepted to the program.
+You'll be prompted to mail an official copy of your transcript if you're accepted to the program.

-Graduate applications to Brown are handled by a combination of the department and the Graduate School.
-Your application is formally processed by the Graduate School.
-Its content is then read by members of the department, who then forward their recommendations to the School of Professional Studies.
+Graduate applications are handled by a combination of Brown CS and the School of Professional Studies.
+First, your application is formally processed by the School of Professional Studies.
+Its content is then read by members of Brown CS, who then forward their recommendations to the School of Professional Studies.
 Finally, the School of Professional Studies formally admits you to the program.
-Therefore, you may receive correspondence from either of these entities.
-We regret to say that the Brown Computer Science Department does not provide financial aid to master's students.
+Therefore, you may receive correspondence from either Brown CS or the School of Professional Studies.